Billingegroup/bglk-euxfel/README.md

 1. look for the `example` directory in the `doc` directory.
 You should see a folder called `input_data`
 2. make a copy of the `figure_of_merit_assessment.ipynb` and paste it into the `example` directory.
 3. in your terminal move to that same directory, e.g., `cd doc/example`
-4. with your `euxfel-mar25` environment activated type `jupyter notebook`
+4. with your `euxfel-mar25` environment activated type `jupyter notebook &`
 5. Jupyter should open in your browser
 6. navigate to the `figure_of_merit_assessment.ipynb` and double-click on it to open it
 7. make sure that the kernel selected is `euxfel-mar25` by selecting it in the dropdown menu
-8. adjust the user-defined entries the second cell appropriately and run the notebook
+8. adjust the user-defined entries the second cell appropriately and run the notebook.
+You can do this by running each cell separately, but better is
 9. it should run and give plots that look nice without crashing
+10. after doing this, you can safely delete that ipynb

 Downloading the data from Maxwell cluster to do a full analysis: